DappCoderr/Git-Tutorial/README.md

 Changes made by some other user.

 20. `git pull origin master` -> Help you to pull all the changes made by your team mate to the same repo.

+### Best practice to use-
+Make changes
+Add file to staging area
+Commit those changes
+First pull to avoid conflict.
+Then push the changes to the repo.